|Anna Klonowski||Misty Menis-Kyler||Cindy Mizes||Maggie Van Roekel|

 Misty’s participation in volunteer experiences and service trips during college deepened her desire to live among and serve impoverished communities.
-She then spent two years teaching at St. Labre Indian School in Ashland, Montana, with Cap Corps Midwest, a Franciscan volunteer program.
+She then spent two years teaching at St. Labre Indian School in Ashland, Montana, with Cap Corps Midwest.
 In alignment with her Franciscan spirit, Misty’s path led her to overseas mission to accompany those who are marginalized, uncared for, and forgotten.
 Misty studied pastoral leadership at Marian University.

 Serving in: Kingston, Jamaica

 Cindy is a teaching assistant at St.Francis Primary School to two primary grade teachers.
 Through this ministry she helps the students who are behind or struggle with language arts and math.
 Cindy also accompanies women from Stella Maris and ministers to about 50 inmates at Fort August Women’s prison in Kingston.
 In addition, Cindy partners with fellow missioner Tim Shelgren to bake bread and share it with individuals living on the streets of Kingston.